 - a.
-Produce transcripts stating the courses they have completed. - b.
-GPA is not required on transcripts. - c.
-Provide their highest composite ACT/WorkKeys score.
+Produce transcripts stating the courses they have completed.

+- b.
+Complete Hathaway Success Curriculum.

+- c.
+Provide their highest ACT Composite/Superscore or cumulative WorkKeys score.

+- d.
+Must apply by their 21st birthday.

+- e.
+GPA is not required.

 Post-secondary institutions may contact the district in which the student registered the home-school curriculum.
 Home-schooled students are only required to report compulsory attendance (curriculum included) until the age of 16 and their curriculum may not be available from the district after this age.